JorgeZF/sequence/README.md

 # Sequence [![Build Status](https://travis-ci.org/revinate/sequence.svg)](https://travis-ci.org/revinate/sequence)

-This library makes it easier to use functional style programming in PHP
+This library makes it easier to use functional style programming in PHP.
+This library is a fork of the original Revinate/Sequence library https://github.com/revinate/sequence this fork is intended to upgrade the library to work with PHP 8.1 version.

 ## PHP Backward Compatibility
 As we move our codebase forward, it is no longer possible for us to support older versions of PHP.